 You have much to be proud for, but your work isn’t finished.
 In fact, the next few steps may be more difficult than the actual writing.
 That includes setting the manuscript aside and walking away from it.

 That’s right, I want you to walk away.
 This is important if you desire to have a great piece to send to publishers and editors.
 If you put your work in a drawer and wait at least a month, you can return to it with a fresh mind.
 It will be like reading a new novel for the first time.

 That way you can be a better judge of flow, your writing style, if certain scenes make sense, and so you can correct any mistakes you made.

-Once you edit it, pick a few trusted friends or family members to read over it.
+Once you edit your book, pick a few trusted friends or family members to read over it.
 You may hear a few things you don’t like, but it’s important that they remain completely honest with their review.
 It’s the only way you will learn how to be a better writer, listening to all thoughts and opinions.

 It’s normal to get frustrated or even a bit hurt if someone didn’t enjoy your work, but that’s okay.
 Not everyone will enjoy what you write.

 This skill will come in handy later when you’re ready to turn in your work to various publishers.
 There are bestselling authors right now who literally received hundreds of rejection letters.
 If you let it get to you, you will give up the first time you’re rejected.

 Stephen King’s very first book was “Carrie”.
 His wife Tabitha fished it out of the trash and convinced him to send it in after receiving numerous rejections on previous work.
 That’s how a legend was born.
 So never give up trying to get your work in front of as many eyes as possible.